These cupcakes were one of my first ever cupcake creations.

 4-6 cups icing sugar

 Beat butter for 1-2 mins till light and fluffy.
-Add the cream cheese and beat well.
+Add the cream cheese and beat till just combined.
 Add 2 cups of the icing sugar, 1/4 cup at a time and beat for 1 minute till combined.

 Add vanilla essence, beat well.
 Add rest of the icing sugar 1/4 cup at a time until desired consistency (should be able to form soft droopy peaks but not be too oozy).
 I usually only use about 4 cups of icing sugar.

 Step 3: Assembling the banoffee cupcakes:

 Cut cone shaped holes out of the top of the cupcakes with a small sharp knife.
 This is where the toffee goes so go about half way down into the cupcake.
 The wider you make the cone, the more toffee you will get per bite.

 Spoon toffee into the holes in the cupcakes using two spoons coz the toffee will be sticky.
 Smooth the toffee with the back of a spoon to be level with the surrounding cake.